cj-powell/cj-powell/README.md

 **Education**

 In April of 2022, I completed a Data Science Fellowship with Correlation One, internationally recognized as one of the highest-rated data training programs in the world, achieving a certificate in Data Science with honors.
 In February of 2020, I obtained a Certificate in Systems Thinking from Cornell University in which I gained knowledge and expertise in examining and analyzing complex systems.
-I attended Temple Univerity, gaining Bachelor of Arts with distinction in Sociology and minor in Geography, where I established skills in Data Analysis (SPSS), Research Methods and Applied Statistics.
+I attended Temple Univerity, gaining Bachelor of Arts with distinction in Sociology and minor in Geography, where I established skills in Data Analysis (SPSS), Research Methods, Applied Statistics and Geospatial Analysis.

 **Mission**